 Sign (With a Black Pen)

-Combined Summons – Start of the divorce process only Plaintiff need to sign on the line ate the Plaintiff’s particulars
+Combined Summons – Start of the divorce process only Plaintiff need to sign on the line and the Plaintiff’s particulars

 Particulars of claim – Only Plaintiff need to sign on the line at the Plaintiff’s